ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 9.1

+### All editors

+* Working on implementing AI in editors
+* Ability to customize the toolbar
+* Ability to use fonts on the user's client
+* Font scaling settings
+* Ability to configure parts of a document for editing in protected mode
+* Ability to customize the quick toolbar
+* Working on a one-line toolbar
+* Additional text settings for all text data on charts

+### PDF Editor

+* AI field for storing history in pdf forms
+* Saving to pdf on client

+### Forms

+* New field for forms “dynamic table”
+* Navigation by fields
+* Combo box and Dropdown list improvement

+### Document Editor

+* docGrid support for Asian regions
+* Adding a Style Set for the Design tab
+* Ability to add borders for a page
+* Table wrapping settings

+### Spreadsheet Editor

+* AI functions for the Spreadsheet Editor
+* Getting data from third-party databases

+### Presentation Editor

+* New animations with text

 ## Version 8.3

 ### All editors